The BAIR REU deadline for the Summer 2022 session was February 28th, 2022, at 11:59 PM EST.

 Excited about AI and its potential, and have been taking related classes at your institution or online, but don't know how to get first-hand experience with research?

-We are pleased to announce the inaugural BAIR Research Experience for Undergraduates (REU) program!
+We are pleased to announce the continuation of the BAIR Research Experience for Undergraduates (REU) program!
 The goal of this program is to work with undergraduates from underrepresented backgrounds who are interested in the field of Artificial Intelligence (AI).
-We are offering paid, fully-remote research experiences to students at Historically Black Colleges and Universities (HBCUs) and Predominately Black Institutions (PBIs) in order to help prepare students for careers in AI, whether in industry or academia.
+We are offering paid research experiences to undergraduates studying at Historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs) in order to help prepare students for careers in AI, whether in industry or academia.
 Demonstration of research potential is increasingly a critical prerequisite for graduate school admissions and AI-focused positions, and our hope is to provide more students with an opportunity and environment to perform exciting research and demonstrate their potential.

 For any questions on the BAIR REU program, please contact firstname.lastname@example.org.

-For details on the M.Sc./Ph.D. application process to higher degree programs that feed into BAIR, please see the admissions page.
+For details on the M.Sc./Ph.D. application process to higher degree programs that feed into BAIR (which is separate from the BAIR REU), please see the admissions page.

 Project matching based on the applicant's interest and areas of interest.